NVIDIA/TensorRT-LLM/docs/source/installation.md

 python3 -c "import tensorrt_llm; print(tensorrt_llm.__version__)"
 ```

-Note that users who have debugging needs or use the C++11 ABI need to compile TensorRT-LLM from source.
+Note that users who have debugging needs or use the GNU C++11 ABI need to compile TensorRT-LLM from source.

 ## Fetch the Sources